HR

-What is people analytics
+What is People Analytics?

-Types of Analytics: Descriptive and predictive analytics
+Types of People Analytics: Descriptive and Predictive Analytics

 Large companies like Google have the budgets to build their own proprietary people analytics databases and hire dedicated people analytics teams to run them.
 This investment makes good financial sense, as they could stand to lose millions of dollars by using intuition over data to make important business decisions.